rfong/rflog/_posts/2021-06-09-git-repo-breakout.md

 cd repo2
 ```

-3. The following git incantation removes all git content that is not relevant to `targetdir`, and brings `targetdir`'s contents up to the root.
+3. The following incantation removes all git content that is not relevant to `targetdir`, and brings `targetdir`'s contents up to the root.
 ```
-git filter-branch --subdirectory-filter targetdir -- --all
+git filter-repo --subdirectory-filter targetdir
 ```
-(Note that this also works if `targetdir` is nested, e.g. `dirA/dirB/targetdir`.)
+(Note that this still works if your target dir is nested, e.g. `dirA/dirB/targetdir`.)

 4. Double check that your desired log is intact and things are as expected!
 ```